You have just fired up your grill for an afternoon barbeque and you’ve found, to your disappointment, that the grill isn’t working properly.

 - The other liquid stays at the bottom of the tank.

-- The vapor passes through the regulator.
+- The gas passes through the regulator.

 - The regulator controls the vapor and decreases the pressures to a safe amount.